 Offered every second year

-This intensive 11-day short course provides an up-to date review of the theory and practice of geochemistry, hydrology and geochronology as applied in mineral exploration and studies of ore deposit genesis.
-The course provides a comprehensive introduction to the chemistry of hydrothermal systems including metal solubility, mineral stability, and the use of stable and radiogenic isotopes as tracers of hydrothermal processes.
-Controls on hydrothermal fluid flow and fluid chemistry that influence the types and locations of ore deposits are covered, as are the geochemistry, metallogenesis and ore-forming potential of magmatic arcs.
-Various methods of dating mineralising events are evaluated.
-Techniques for ore deposit footprint, vectoring and fertility studies are also introduced.
+This unit gives students an up-to date review of the theory and practice of geochemistry, hydrology and geochronology as applied in mineral exploration and studies of ore deposit genesis.
+The unit provides a comprehensive introduction to the chemistry of hydrothermal systems including metal solubility, mineral stability, and the use of stable and radiogenic isotopes as tracers of hydrothermal processes.
+Controls on hydrothermal fluid flow and fluid chemistry that influence the types and locations of ore deposits are also covered, as are the geochemistry, metallogenesis and ore-forming potential of magmatic arcs.
+Various methods of dating mineralising events are explained.Advanced techniques for ore deposit footprint, vectoring and fertility studies are also introduced.

 |Unit name||Ore Deposit Geochemistry, Hydrology and Geochronology|